Using Social Media

 Be careful out there.
 Your future boss (and your mother) may be watching.

-More and more employers are going to social networking sites to obtain information about job applicants.
-Employers have rejected applicants based on what they found on Facebook.The top areas of concern found on social networking sites include:
+Employers regularly access social media sites to obtain information about job applicants and have rejected applicants based on what they found.The top areas of concern found on social networking sites include:

 - Information about alcohol or drug use (41% of managers said this was a top concern)